confluentinc/ksql/docs/operate-and-deploy/performance-guidelines.md

 workload such that all required work is consolidated into as few persistent queries as possible.
-A workload consolidated into a single persistent query requires significantly less system-resource overhead as the same workload spread across two persistent queries.
+A workload consolidated into a single persistent query requires significantly less system-resource overhead as the same workload is spread across two persistent queries.

 Minimizing the number of persistent queries that your workload uses is probably the single most impactful design pattern that you can leverage, so it's a